ivy-Ruxin-Tong/Top-5-DS-DA-vs.-DE-YouTube-Channel-Analysis/README.md

 #<img width="889" alt="Screen Shot 2022-05-03 at 18 31 52" src="https://user-images.githubusercontent.com/46492171/166612178-4e46690a-e91a-4f39-9b13-324c712aa063.png">

-## Step 2: Set Trgigger to run the script weekly and retrieve new videos (Upsert in the database)
+## Step 2: Set Trgigger to run the script weekly and retrieve new videos (Upsert in the database) With AWS Lambda